jmezzanotte/Web-Utilities/README.md

 ______________________________________________________________________________________________________________________________________
 #Usage

+navtools.js
-navtools.js -  Creating a dynamic submenu.
+- Creating a dynamic submenu.
-Here is a quick sample of how to use this package using pure JavaScript.
+	-Here is a quick sample of how to use this package using pure JavaScript.
 Here I have just created very simple navbar with one submenu.
 We use a simple unordered list with a single nested unordered list that we will use as our submenu.

 The HTML:
 ```